 I saved about $45 by ordering the clock from Germany instead of buying it locally, and it’s a classic piece that will hold its value.
 I’m thrilled with how the room turned out, and budget-wise, I think I did pretty well.

 Lamp: $7.50 (I re-used the cord from a lamp I already had)

 Total redecorating cost: $525.50

-I think I’ll eventually hang some photos or artwork on that big, bare wall, but I haven’t quite made up my mind because it has the potential to look cluttered.
-I love the idea of a gallery wall of photos we’ve taken, but that might work better in the living room.
-Other than that, I consider this project finished and have moved on to redecorating our small space living bedroom.
+I think I’ll eventually hang some photos or artwork on that big bare wall, but I haven’t quite made up my mind because it has the potential to look cluttered.
+I love the idea of a gallery wall of photos I’ve taken—but that might work better in the living room.
+Other than that, I consider this project finished and have moved on to redecorating my small space living bedroom.

 What do you think of the transformation?
 Tell me in the comments :)

 It looks amazing.
 Wish I had some of your decorating skills.

 WOW!!! ~me too~

 Amanda @ Adorkablii says